greg-raven/Uncommon-Sense/_posts/2012-02-22-how-to-make-the-constitution-work-again.md

 ---
-title: 'How to make the Constitution work again'
+title: "How to make the Constitution work again"
 layout: post
 categories:
 - Constitution